HolaCarmensita/project-final/README.md

 A collaborative platform where users can share and discover creative ideas in an immersive 3D environment.
 Connect with ideas and find collaborators for your projects through idea connections.

+OBS!!!
+MVP mode - header and nav not fixed/animated on mobile, basic scroll behavior.
+The hidden mobileheader also take room in the desktop, no time to refactor that one.

 ## What it does

 This app lets you: